 In 1977 and 1978, he became the first National League manager to win pennants his first two seasons, but the Dodgers lost the World Series to the Yankees in six games each time.
-After the 1981 player strike, Lasorda's Dodgers defeated the Astros in the divisional playoff; beat the Expos in the LCS on Rick Monday's ninth-inning homer in Game 5; and then crushed the Yankees with a power display in the World Series.
+After the 1981 player strike, Lasorda's Dodgers defeated the Houston Astros in the divisional playoff; they then beat the Montreal Expos in the NLCS on Rick Monday's 9th-inning homer in Game 5; and then crushed the Yankees with a power display in the World Series.

 Later Years

 Lasorda was elected to the Hall of Fame by the Veterans Committee in 1997.
 After his retirement as a manager, he became a Dodgers executive, and his association with the club has spanned seven decades.
 He also managed the United States to its first-ever gold medal in baseball at the 2000 Sydney Olympics.
 That made him the only manager in baseball history to win a World Series (1981, 1988) and an Olympic gold medal (2000).

 He was a close friend of the father of Mike Piazza (so much so, he became young Mike's godfather).
 He then saw to it that the Dodgers drafted Piazza as a favor to his dad.
 Lasorda was a regular member of The Baseball Bunch TV show with Johnny Bench.
 He served as interim General Manager of the Dodgers in 1998 after Fred Claire resigned.

 In 2006, Lasorda was the recipient of the Branch Rickey Award, which is given to the major league personality who best demonstrates exemplary community service.